 November marks Lung Cancer Awareness Month.
 It all began with an awareness day in 1995 which grew into the global campaign which we see today.
 Lung cancer is something that many of us do not think about as it is out of sight, out of mind.
 Keeping your lungs healthy is achieved similarly to looking after your general health, through exercise and a healthy diet and lifestyle.

-Here’s some of our tips for keeping your lunges healthy and strong:
+Here’s some of our tips for keeping your lungs healthy and strong:

 There are plenty of different exercises that you can do to keep your lungs working at their best while simultaneously strengthening your muscles and keeping your warm.